The story behind the publication—and the journey that continues to shape it.

 About Me

-What kept me wasn’t any single thing it was the accumulated texture of a world where real culture was happening.
+What kept me wasn’t any single thing.
+It was the accumulated texture of a world where real culture was happening.
 Galleries opening.
 Musicians performing.
 Regions built with extraordinary care and attention.
 People investing years of creative life into something they believed in.

 You can see my in-world photography on Flickr.

-I’m one of the founding members of Corsica South Coasters, a community I’m genuinely proud of and deeply attached to.
-I help care for several long-running creative spaces, including Cloud Galleries and Maison de la Chouette.
+I help care for several long-running creative spaces, including .
+Cloud Galleries, Maison de la Chouette and Hoot Suite.
 Together with Ceakay Ballyhoo, I co-steward Port Emyniad and the annual Hippiestock — a festival that embodies everything I love about what Second Life can be.

 These aren’t projects.
 They’re places where art, music, and genuine human connection are practiced over time.
 A part of the living culture this site exists to document.